FluffyBullet/first_template/README.md

 The above errors were fixed by changing the page break sections with div's, as these are images to transition from page 1 to 2 etc. Not requiring a header.

+During the above checks, no errors were found on css w3 (jigsaw) validator.

 ## Testings and Accessibility
 - [Bugs found and Fixed]<br>
     - [x] form layout<br>